ismaelggm1/ismaelggm/README.md

 **Description:** Walkthrough of a Wireshark analysis for the TryHackMe Carnage room.
 This repository page summarizes the SOC-style investigation, IOCs, hunting queries, and detection recommendations derived from the pcap analysis.

-What I delivered:
+**What I delivered:**

-○ Step-by-step Wireshark / SOC investigation notes and screenshots ○ Structured IOCs (domains, IPs, filenames, HTTP headers) discovered during the exercise ○ Example hunting queries (Wireshark/tshark, Splunk/SIEM, Suricata signature idea) ○ Detection guidance and remediation suggestions for SOC engineers
+- Step-by-step Wireshark / SOC investigation notes and screenshots

+- Comprehensive list of IOCs (IPs, domains, file hashes) discovered during the exercise

+- Example hunting queries with Wireshark

+- Detection guidance and remediation suggestions for SOC engineers

 **Key highlights:**

-○ Reconstructed attacker TTPs and mapped them to MITRE ATT&CK techniques ○ Example hunts and KQL/Splunk queries to accelerate analyst response ○ Evidence-backed remediation playbook for containment and eradication
+- Reconstructed attacker TTPs and mapped them to MITRE ATT&CK techniques

+- Example hunts and Wireshark queries to accelerate analyst response

+- Evidence-backed remediation playbook for containment and eradication

 **Tools & Tech:** : TryHackMe, Wireshark, Virtual Machine, VirusTotal, , Windows forensic artifacts, CyberChef